JohannesKaufmann/html-to-markdown/README.md

 ---

-So know you know the purpose of escaping.
-However if you encounter some content were the escaping breaks, you have the option to manually disable it.
+So now you know the purpose of escaping.
+However, if you encounter some content where the escaping breaks, you can manually disable it.
 But please also open an issue!

 ## Issues